Home » Blog » Factors Affecting the Durability of Landfill Geomembrane Covers

 Geomembranes are critical components used in environmental engineering, particularly at landfill sites where they serve as barriers to prevent leachate migration and gas emissions.
 The durability and longevity of these geomembrane covers are vital to maintaining environmental safety and efficiency in waste management.
 This article explores the lifespan of geomembrane covers used in landfill sites, factors affecting their durability, and how they can be maintained to extend their service life.

-What is a Geomembrane and What Role Does it Play in Landfills?
+What Is a Geomembrane and What Role Does It Play in Landfills?

 Key Roles of Geomembranes in Landfills: